US cities and states pledge, ‘we’re still in’

 “It is perhaps one of the most important things of this conference,” he told a press briefing.
 “We can be stronger together this way.
 Networks certainly coordinate but they need to coordinate between each other, that’s our job.”

-On the closing of the Climate Summit of Local and Regional Leaders, delegates from around the world issued the Bonn-Fiji Commitment of Local and Regional Leaders to Deliver the Paris Agreement at All Levels, a pledge that signals their commitment to bring forward a critical shift in implementing it.
+At the closing of the Climate Summit of Local and Regional Leaders, delegates from around the world issued the Bonn-Fiji Commitment of Local and Regional Leaders to Deliver the Paris Agreement at All Levels, a pledge that signals their commitment to bring forward a critical shift in implementing it.

 The declaration has already energised leaders and networks, the European Committee of the Regions in particular.
 It wants the EU to reduce emissions by 50 percent by 2030, instead of 40 percent, and serious thought given to carbon tax.